 After this, we have attached a chain of Flink operators to the source of the streaming data.
 Our sample code uses operators chained together in the below sequence:

-1. Flatmap: We are using the Flatmap operator to transform the String element to a POJO of type LogRecord.
-FlatMap functions take elements and transform them, into zero, one, or more elements.
+.
+FlatMap functions take elements and transform them, into zero, one, or more elements. - Filter: We have applied the

-3. KeyBy: With the KeyBy operator we partition the records by IP address for parallel processing.
+operator we partition the records by IP address for parallel processing. - Flatmap: We are once again using another

-The result of the last operator is connected to a predefined sink: stdout.
+The result of the last operator is connected to a predefined sink: stdout

 Here is the output after running this application: